*This post may contain affiliate links, please see my disclosure

 That means you make a plan for your money that includes a “car maintenance fund”, or a “car replacement fund.”
 You only buy good quality used vehicles that you can afford.
 And you put your money toward things that are WAY more fun than driving around a shiny pile of debt.

-If you haven’t already, sign up for the Free SMART Budget Course and commit to enjoying your money AND keeping more of it too!
+If you haven’t already, sign up for newsletter and get access to my Free Budget Template, commit to enjoying your money AND keeping more of it too!

 It’s time to play a new game where you WIN.
 It’s time to live financially FREE!